Bachelor of Science

 Becoming a Certified Teacher

 The bachelor’s degree is a crucial element in obtaining Florida teacher certification.
 Actual certification is determined by the Florida Department of Education and there are additional steps associated with the process.
-This program is designed to cover the content and competencies required by the Florida Department of Education (FLDOE) in preparation for certification in Elementary, Middle Grades Math, and Middle Grades General Science Education.
+This program is designed to cover the content and competencies required by the Florida Department of Education (FLDOE) in preparation for certification in Elementary Education.
 The Elementary Education program will also qualify the student for the reading endorsement & English for Speakers of Other Languages (ESOL) endorsement.
 The FLDOE website provides current information regarding certification requirements.